Renewal and Refinancing #Featured articles

 Are there 60, 80 or 90-year mortgage amortization periods in Canada?

-The maximum amortization period in Canada is typically up to 30 years for conventional mortgages.
+Conventional mortgages in Canada typically have a maximum amortization period of up to 30 years.
 However, some homeowners have extended their repayment periods even further due to rising interest rates.
-It’s important to note that while such extended amortization periods may offer temporary relief in terms of lower monthly payments, they also entail higher overall interest-carrying costs.
+While such extended amortization periods may offer temporary relief in terms of lower monthly payments, they also entail higher overall interest-carrying costs.

 What is the maximum amortization period in Canada?

-For insured mortgages, the maximum amortization period is 25 years.
+The maximum amortization period for insured mortgages is 25 years (more recently, 30 years for first-time buyers and those purchasing a new build).
 For mortgages where the borrower has a downpayment of at least 20%, the amortization period may extend up to 30 years.
 Subprime mortgages may allow up to 35 to 40-year amortizations with increased closing costs and mortgage rates.
 Private mortgages may not consider amortization as a component of their overall lending as they are meant to provide short-term (3 to 6 months) relief to stressed borrowers.

 Final Thoughts